 - You have resolved all outstanding driving matters, both criminal and administrative.

 - You have paid all outstanding penalties and fees and have obtained auto insurance.

 If you cannot meet all of the conditions listed above, your request for reinstatement will likely be denied.
 However, you may still be able to obtain a specialized driving permit, which comes with court-imposed restrictions and conditions.A Lawyer Uniquely Qualified in Licensure Matters

 At DeVries Law Office, our firm’s co-founder, Scott A. DeVries, is a former deputy prosecutor and a former master commissioner in Marion County criminal courts, and he served as the BMV’s general counsel.

 Moreover, he was also part of a legislative committee tasked with rewriting the state’s motor vehicle laws.
 In that capacity, attorney DeVries specifically initiated and developed the provision to end the lifetime driver’s license ban.
 Whatever your situation, he possesses the experience and skill to help.Call Us Today for a Free Case Evaluation

-DeVries Law Office has locations in Indianapolis and Hamilton County and offers free initial consultations to prospective clients in traffic violation cases.
+DeVries Law Office has locations in Indianapolis and offers free initial consultations to prospective clients in traffic violation cases.
 To discuss your suspended license or any similar issue, call us at (317) 752-7563.
 You can also fill out our online contact form.